 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that clearly defines a specific niche (ransomware encryption analysis), lists concrete actions and specific algorithms, and provides explicit activation triggers.
-It uses proper third-person voice throughout and balances conciseness with comprehensive coverage of both capabilities and trigger conditions.
+This is an excellent skill description that clearly defines a specific niche (ransomware encryption analysis), lists concrete actions and supported algorithms, and provides explicit activation triggers.
+It uses proper third-person voice throughout and balances technical specificity with natural trigger terms that security professionals would use.

 | Dimension | Reasoning | Score |